Tag Archives: deceased Twins

 Roy Majtyka was a long-time minor-league manager, winning 1,832 games.

-Rick Albert has been a minor-league coach or manager in the Braves' organization since 1978.
+Rick Albert was a minor-league coach or manager in the Braves' organization.

 We would like to wish a very happy birthday to mrs. bhiggum and to Mrs. Beau.